For those in the market for social intranet software, a quick look at the many options is enough to cause confusion.

 Well, the list of solutions goes on and on.

-In this post, I'll discuss some common intranet examples, some background on the industry, why intranet software comparisons don't paint the whole picture, and what you can do to make an informed decision.
+In this post, I'll discuss some common intranet platforms and examples, some background on the industry, why intranet software comparisons don't paint the whole picture, and what you can do to make an informed decision.

 It's not uncommon in this situation to start looking for comparisons and examples between software options in the same way you might if you're searching for the perfect blender to add to your kitchen.